 Devon County Council have written online descriptions of The Exe Valley, and Bampton and Beer Downs, a useful discussion of the remote area north-east of Tiverton.
 Tiverton_Devon Historic Market and Coastal Towns Survey Report provides a detailed description of the town’s history and archaeology.

 A brief, finely illustrated, online history of Blundell’s, was produced for the school’s 400th anniversary in 2004.
 Transcripts of many original documents about Blundell’s history, including Peter Blundell’s will, were compiled by Benjamin Incledon in 1790 under the title of Donations of Peter Blundell, founder and benefactor to the free grammar school at Tiverton: the 1802 edition, with later handwritten additions, can be read online; a paperback edition was published by Nabu Press in 2012.
 The Old Blundellian Register 1770-1882 can be read online.
 Recent books on the school include The Making of an English Public School (Hiroona Publications) by M J W Huggins, published in 1982; A History of Blundell’s School (Blundell’s) by Mike Sampson, published in 2011; The Book of Blundell’s (Halsgrove) by Charles Noon, published in 2002, with a second edition in 2008; and Boarding School.
 Blundell’s 1986, a photographic record by Andrew Nadolski, published in 2016.
 Among earlier books Blundell’s Worthies by M.L.
 Banks, 1904, may be read online, as can Frederick John Snell’s Blundell’s : A Short History of a Famous West Country School (Hutchinson), published in about 1928, and R.D.Blackmore’s famous 1869 novel Lorna Doone , partially set at Blundell’s in the 17th century and Edward Hutton’s unpublished ‘Fragments of an Autobiography‘, which includes fascinating reminiscences of Blundell’s and Tiverton in the 1890s.
 Wikipedia lists biographies of ‘People Educated at Blundell’s School’ .
-(Although not all those listed e.g. Stephen Spender, were actually educated at the school and others, including the French Resistance war hero Gerald Keun, have a strong claim for inclusion!).
+(Although not all those listed e.g. Stephen Spender, were actually educated at the school and others, including the French Resistance war hero Gerald Keun, and, currently, Georgia Toffolo, have a strong claim for inclusion!).
 See also ‘Notable Old Blundellians’.
 The Blundell’s Muniment Room holds extensive archival material relating to the school’s history.
 (Archivist: Mike Sampson).
 Blundell’s Writers 1604 – 2004 (Lazarus Press) by John Hollands, published in 2004, gives brief biographical details and outlines the published work of 88 past pupils and masters at the school.

 Tiverton has a remarkable variety of school buildings, dating back to the early 17th century at Old Blundell’s and Chilcot School.
 Although it does not include local examples England’s Schools: History, Architecture and Adaptation (English Heritage), by Elain Harwood, 2010, provides an excellent overview of school architecture.